Home » Movies » Tango & Cash (1989)

 Book Adaptations and Differences

 Tango & Cash is not based on a book or any other pre-existing source material.
-It is an original story with a screenplay written by Randy Feldman.
+It is an original story written for the screen by Randy Feldman.

 Memorable Scenes and Quotes